Hello Dear Reader and lover of Speed development and Sprinting;

 Keep in mind this.
 If you get injured, you may never be capable of returning to the same abilities as before.
-You would not be the first to have this happen or the last. ( this idea was a main idea we used to navigate daily training for more 2 decades)
+You would not be the first to have this happen or the last. ( this idea was a main idea Coon/Francis used to navigate daily training for a combined time of over 50 years)

 My mission after losing Charlie to a 5 year fight with Stage 4 NHL was to maintain the content he spent his life creating and experimenting with in order to achieve significant and repeatable results in sprinting.